rishmanisation/authenticator-application/README.md

     nodemon index.js         (for this one you need to have nodemon installed)
     ```

+6. In a browser window enter `http://localhost:8080` to access the application.

 ## Docker usage

    Use the docker-compose script to make sure the containers are properly set up.
 In the .env file make sure DB_HOST is set to mysql.